JasoonS/clientlib-docs/md/async.md

 This library is a [promise-based](https://www.promisejs.org) library.
 So every asynchronous call will return a native Javascript promise.
 If an error occurs, the library will throw it.
-This needs to be handles appropriately by the caller.
+This needs to be handled appropriately by the caller.
 It is up to you if you choose `promise` or `async/await` syntax for calling methods.

 #### Promise syntax
 ```javascript